kimrojas/cluster_setup/VASP install/installvasp.md

 change parameter to -DMPI_BLOCK=32000

-change parameter to -mkl=cluster change parameter OFLAG = -03 -ipo -xAVX (FOR OLD CPU) change parameter OFLAG = -03 -ipo -xCORE -AVX2 (FOR NEW CPU) Note in my system, I can use xCORE AVX2 only for my nodes (6th gen intel cpu)
+change parameter to -mkl=cluster

+change parameter OFLAG = -03 -ipo -xCORE-AVX2 (FOR NEW CPU) Note in my system, I can use xCORE AVX2 only for my nodes (6th gen intel cpu) \
+but not in my head node which uses an old Intel E5.
+I can still compile vasp \
+using the E5 but it won't run.
+Havent tried to make it run yet.

 clear options in BLACS SCALAPACK